Bandwidth/bandwidth.github.io/voice/methods/calls/getCallsCallId.md

 {% method %}

-## Retrieve Call Information
+## Retrieve Call Data by Call ID
-Retrieve the current state of a specific call.
+Retrieve the current state of a specific call using the call ID.

 **Note**: Call information is kept for 7 days after the calls are hung up.
 If you attempt to retrieve information for a call that is older than 7 days, you will get an HTTP 404 response.